-You might not believe it, but baby clothes are more expensive than adult clothing.
-You might be spending more on clothes when kids are at the age of 0 to 9 years old compared to when they are already 10 years and older.
+Would you believe that baby clothes are more expensive than adult clothing?
+Chances are you’ll spend more on baby clothes when your kids are aged 0 to 9 compared to when they’re 10 years and older.

 Prices of clothes depend on the type of fabric used and the time and other resources spent when making the product.
 Logically, an adult shirt uses more material compared to a baby’s shirt.
 However, it takes more time to finish the smaller ones due to the intricacies and precisions required.